-A recent Vuealta webinar analyzed the workings of contemporary supply chain intelligence and discussed supply chain strategies in the context of demand, inventory and performance management.
+A recent Vuealta webinar analysed the workings of contemporary supply chain intelligence and discussed practical lessons and supply chain strategies in the context of demand, inventory and performance management.
 The session was officially titled Analytics for Supply Chain: Demand, Inventory and Performance Management.

 Speakers included Michael Detampel, Sr. Director of Supply Chain Solutions, Anaplan; Antony Lovell, VP Supply Chain Applications, Anaplan; and Professor Emel Aktas, Professor of Supply Chain Analytics, Cranfield University School of Management.